ricardoalcocer/actionbarclone/README.md

 # ActionBar Clone

 ## Summary

 **This widget is a Work in progress.
 It currently works with limited functionalities**

 This widget for the Appcelerator Titanium Alloy MVC framework emulates Android's ActionBar.
+(Example of ActionBar )
 ![](http://developer.android.com/images/ui/actionbar-stacked.png)

 **ActionBar example**